a-b-street/abstreet/docs/design.md

 	- then figure out the implications for color

 	tomorrow:
+	- implement exclusive active plugin thing
-	- maybe dont make event() return if active or not, maybe have a separate method? or just in event, do stuff first, and then have this query at the end.
+	- rethink if existing plugins are active or not. maybe dont make event() return if active or not, maybe have a separate method? or just in event, do stuff first, and then have this query at the end.
-	- another refactor to do -- initiate plugins based on current_selection_state in UI or the plugin, but stop mixing so much
+	- initiate plugins in the plugin's event; stop doing stuff directly in UI
+	- refactor the toggleablelayer stuff, then move them to list of plugins too
+	- basically, move